Made Up Stories (company)

-Made Up Stories is a film and television development and production company founded in 2017 by producer Bruna Papandrea that "[champions] women on and off the screen."
+Made Up Stories is a film and television development and production company founded in 2017 by producer Bruna Papandrea that claims to "[champion] women on and off the screen."
 The company has offices in Los Angeles and Sydney.

 History

+Made Up Stories was founded in 2017 by Bruna Papandrea, Jodi Matterson and Steve Hutensky.
+Matterson exited the company in April 2024, establishing her own company, Silent Firework.

 In 2012, Bruna Papandrea co-founded Pacific Standard with actress Reese Witherspoon, a production company focusing on creating films made by and about women.
 Their first two projects at Pacific Standard were Gone Girl and Wild, both adapted from books whose rights were acquired before publication.
 Both films were released in 2014, receiving commercial success and extensive accolades.
 The company had finished production on Hot Pursuit (2015), by the time the first two pictures were released.

 In 2016, Papandrea and Witherspoon announced that they were ending their partnership, though they would continue to work on the projects that were in the middle of production, including the HBO series Big Little Lies which was received 16 Primetime Emmy Award nominations and won eight, including Outstanding Limited Series.

 Papandrea launched Made Up Stories in January 2017 to carry on her mission in championing female filmmakers, adapting female-written novels and creating stories featuring multi-faceted female characters.
 The company is also committed to inclusivity in less-acknowledged departments behind-the-scenes such as transportation teams and gaffers.
 Papandrea has expressed intent to start a foundation, Made Up Solutions, to provide opportunities for women from low socio-economic and diverse backgrounds.

 In January 2021, the company made history: it became the first ever Australian production company to have the top two films at the Australian box office (with Penguin Bloom and The Dry).